January 25, 2023

 A disregarded entity (DE) is a tax/accounting term used to denote a business that is “disregarded” by the IRS for tax purposes.
-This means that business income will be taxed as the owner’s personal income.
+Rather than being subject to corporate tax, business income will be taxed as the owner’s personal income.

 In other words, disregarded entities are taxed as if you hadn’t incorporated a business at all.
 There are multiple types of disregarded entities to choose from when filing your taxes.
 Here are some of the most common.